Identification of single-input-single-output quantum linear systems: Finding a minimal classical realization

-We now construct a minimal realisation called Gilbert's realisation \cite{zhou}.
-The only thing that we need to take care of is that the realisation we obtain is of the doubled-up form.
+We now construct a minimal realization called Gilbert's realization \cite{zhou}.
+The only thing that we need to take care of is that the realization we obtain is of the doubled-up form.

 As the transfer function may be written as

 we can perform a partial fraction expansion, so that